Dense generic well-rounded lattices: Preliminaries

 \section{Preliminaries}

-In this section we define some basic concepts about lattices and number fields that we will need later on, as well as discuss some connections to applications.
+In this section we define some basic concepts that we will need later on, as well as discuss some connections to applications.
 Vectors will always be column vectors, and will be denoted by boldface letters.